ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 ## Changelog

+### 1.1.0 - 2.9.2022

+- Updated to work with latest experimental update (v0.2.6.2).
+- Removed the bonus movement speed as the system it used, was removed from the game.
+As such, the science points were removed from the metal and wood paths.

 ### 1.0.0 - 16.8.2022

 - Fixed a bug that showed paths in front of water, when build in the water.